 The person who taught him that was another friend of mine who is a private investigator.
 She works on death penalty cases and is a Buddhist herself.
 She would go in and talk with Jarvis.
 She'd say, why don't you try this.
 It took him six or seven years.
 So he meditated.

 I think he might be getting off death row.
 But he's terrified to get off death row because he's not used to being around people.
 And another reason is, when you walk around the main line if you happen to just bump into someone, it could be cause for a fight.
 This other friend of mine, Guy, who I mentioned earlier, he's set up a life for himself in there.

 RW: In prison?

-RW: So he's now the head of this thing you mentioned?
+RW: So he's now the head of this legal services thing?